 Lois combines her practice as a barrister with sitting as Recorder on the Midlands Circuit.

-Away from Law Lois has a keen interest in travel, languages, when she isn’t marshalling her trio of sons.
+Away from Law Lois has a keen interest in travel, languages, and sustainable gardening when she isn’t marshalling her trio of young sons.

 Before coming to the Bar Lois Taught English Language Oral Communication in Osaka, Japan.

 Lois specialises in serious and high value personal injury litigation.
 She acts for both claimants and defendants and is sought after for her ability to efficiently advise on complex claims involving difficult liability and causation issues.

 Her experience covers all aspects of personal injury litigation including EL, PL, Motor, at all stages of proceedings along with inquests.

 Lois has a, some might say niche, interest and extensive experience of matters of procedural law relating to personal injury litigation.
 Most recently she represented the successful appellant in the High Court’s overturning of a decision to retrospectively extend time for service of a claim form under CPR 7.6(3).Download section